anoneemo/StringS/README.md

 Dictionary
 ----------
 The game has its own integrated dictionary, contained in the "Dictionary" folder.
 It contains more than 100'000 english words.
-The game calculates points based on the English Letter Frequency (the more rare the letters in a word, the more points you get) so changing the Dictionary with another one (with the same structure) is not enough; you need to change assignments for each letter in "StringS.pan" (there is at least two parts of the code where this occurs) and do your assignments, based on the letters frequency of the new language.
+The game calculates points basing itself on the English letter frequency (the more rare the letters in a word, the more points you get) so changing the Dictionary with another one (using the same structure) is not enough; you need to change assignments for each letter in "StringS.pan" (there is at least two parts of the code where assignments occurs) and do your assignments, basing yourself on the letters frequency of the new language.

 Launching the game in manual mode
 ---------------------------------
 The game can be launched by right-clicking a mIRC chat window.
-After clicking "Start" and selecting the channel where you want the game to start and the winning score, a window will appear.
+After clicking "Start", selecting the channel where you want the game to start and the winning score, a window will appear.
 It lets you start the game, end it, show rules and do other commands.
 When a player reaches the winning score, the game ends.
-The game will also end after clicking the "End-Of-Game" button, when the round is over.
+The game will also end after clicking the "End-Of-Game" button, when the round will be over.

 Launching the game in bot mode
 ------------------------------
-The game can be started and controlled remotely (from another client, using NOTICE commands).
-It will start on the channel that has been set in the "Gamebot.txt" file, in which you have to set the password to use remote commands.
+The game can be started and controlled remotely (from another client by using NOTICE commands).
+It will start on the channel that has been set in the "Gamebot.txt" file, in which you also have to set the password required to use remote commands.
 Commands are the followings and all of them have to be given, using NOTICE, to the client (bot) that's running the game.

    To start the game:

      /notice botname stringson XXX password

-    where XXX is the winning score
+   (where XXX is the winning score)

    To end the game: